wang264y/docker-data-science-environment/README.md

 ### `environment/`

-Docker related files and package lists for Python and R.
+Docker related files and package lists for Python and R as well as JupyterLab plug-ins.